-Most B2B businesses these days who have their own B2B mailboxes employ commercial filtering applications (such as Proofpoint and Cloudmark) and public blacklists (such as Spamhaus and SpamCop) on top of the possible private blacklists and client-based filtering applications that are already in place.
+Most B2B businesses these days who have their own B2B mailboxes employ commercial filtering applications (such as Proofpoint and Cloudmark) and public blocklists (such as Spamhaus and SpamCop) on top of the possible private blocklists and client-based filtering applications that are already in place.
 They do this to protect their employees, their privacy, their intellectual property, and to increase productivity.
 If your emails are being blocked by them, they may not make it easy to get such a block lifted.

 The B2C mailbox

 A B2C mailbox, on the other hand, is completely subject to the unified filtering algorithms defined by the mailbox provider.
 The end user may set up some additional filters in their email client, but these are small and infrequent compared to the provider’s actions.